There are a few avenues to get in touch with us and others in the community for help.

 Yes!
 Please read our GDPR documentation for more information and instructions to get started.

 Yes!
 For version 4.x.x we have a community-supported import framework that you can use to migrate your existing comments.

 Our team is small, so it’s difficult for us to provide support packages.
 However, you can always email us at email@example.com, and if we are able to help we will answer your questions.
 In some cases, we can provide premium support packages either with our team, or through partners.
 You can inquire about this via the support email address above.

 If you are hosting Talk on your own:

 - Your data is stored in a MongoDB database that you provide

 - The Coral team doesn’t have any access to your data

-- Your data is stored in a dedicated MongDB database that is provisioned for your in the Cloud
+- Your data is stored in a dedicated MongoDB database that is provisioned for you

 - Your data is completely isolated from other customers’ data

-- The Coral Team and its third party database hosting providers use strict access controls and auditing to protected your data from unauthorized access by team members
+- The Coral Team and its third-party database hosting providers use strict access controls and auditing to protected your data from unauthorized access

 - The Toxic Comments plugin integrates with the Perspective API from Google to detect the likelihood of toxicity of comments in real-time

 - The Akismet plugin detects and blocks spam comments

 - The CSS of the Talk comment stream can be customized by adding your own CSS via an external stylesheet.
 See the doc’s for your version:

 - The Coral software is freely available under the Apache 2.0 open source license

 - Associated costs are those for the infrastructure required to run Talk (i.e. cloud hosting fee or bare-metal server costs)

 - The Coral Project offers a SaaS/hosted version of Talk.
-Please get in touch with us to discuss pricing for your custom requirements.
+Please get in touch with us to discuss pricing for your requirements.